LeeviKu/erc20-token-bots-and-gas-bot/README.md

 - lastly type node discord.js in terminal
 - and there you go the bot should be running!
-- if you have any questions or problems contact: leevi.kukkula@gmail.com
+- if you have any questions or problems add me in discord: paskapeli73#3717
 - throw me some eth or other erc 20 tokens: 0x8587bacF9AC1Cb9De3E5E0fD2Bb2FB480F6Cf58D